qing3962/password-protection/README.md

-# Password Protection Plugin
+# Obsidian Password Protection Plugin

 ## Purpose

-I developed this plugin to prevent my girl-friend from peeking my private notes or diaries.
+I developed this plugin for the Obsidian to prevent my girl-friend from peeking my private notes or diaries.

 ## What does this plugin do?